aethnae/aethnae/README.md

 ### Hi, I'm Johann 👋

-I'm a student and photographer from Berlin, Germany 🐻.
+I'm a student from Berlin, Germany 🐻.
 I spend a lot of time with reading and [photography 📸](https://www.instagram.com/johann.klf/).

 - 🎓 I currently study Mathematics with a minor in Computer Science at [TU Berlin](https://www.tu.berlin/en/?ddaysbb13=)
 - 🔭 My biggest interest lies in probability theory, especially machine learning theory.